bjarneo/tema/README.md

 A GTK4/Adwaita Omarchy theming application that integrates with pywal for automatic color scheme generation.

+> **⚠️ Important:** Tēma requires wallpapers to be placed in `~/Wallpapers/` directory to function.
+Create this directory and add your wallpaper images before running the application.

 ## 🙏 Acknowledgments

 This application is built on top of the incredible work by these amazing creators:

 - **[pywal](https://github.com/dylanaraps/pywal)** by [@dylanaraps](https://github.com/dylanaraps) - The original and foundational pywal that revolutionized automatic color scheme generation
-- **[pywal16](https://github.com/eylles/pywal16)** by [@eylles](https://github.com/eylles) - An enhanced fork providing 16-color support and additional features

-Huge kudos to both projects - without their awesome work, Tēma wouldn't exist! 🎨
+Huge kudos to this amazing project - without their awesome work, Tēma wouldn't exist! 🎨

 ## Features

 - Browse wallpapers from `~/Wallpapers/` directory
-- Grid-based thumbnail view
+- Grid-based thumbnail view with caching
 - Dark/Light mode wallpaper setting
 - Integration with pywal for automatic color scheme generation
 - Keyboard navigation support
+- Help dialog with keyboard shortcuts
+- Thumbnail caching with ImageMagick support
+- Modular architecture for better maintainability

 ## Dependencies (Arch Linux)